Jacky dragon: Morphology

-Specimens have been seen with orange-red corners of the inside of their mouths, which may have given rise to the common name of blood-sucker.
+Specimens have been seen with orange-red corners on the inside of their mouths, which may have given rise to the common name of blood-sucker.

-The jacky dragon is more readily distinguishable by its five crests: a nuchal crest continuous with a vertebral series of enlarged scales; paravertebral series from the nape to the base of the tail, which is separated from the vertebral series by two or three scales; and a dorsolateral series on each side.
+The jacky dragon is more readily distinguishable by its five crests: a nuchal crest continuous with a vertebral series of enlarged scales, paravertebral series from the nape to the base of the tail, which is separated from the vertebral series by two or three scales, and a dorsolateral series on each side.
 The hind legs are covered in large, spinose scales and small, keeled scales.
 Jacky dragons also have spinose scales on the sides of their necks.
 The tympanum is medium-sized and fairly conspicuous.